- Home

 We are currently reviewing bin provision for all flats/communal areas, as well as working with landlords and management companies.
 This will ensure that sufficient bins are in place ready for when the new collection services start.

-When paper and cardboard are collected along with items like glass and plastics, they can get damaged or contaminated.
+When paper and card are collected along with items like glass and plastics, they can get damaged or contaminated.
 Therefore, reducing its recycling quality and value.

-Keeping them separate means they can be recycled more effectively and are worth more when sold for recycling.
+Keeping paper and card separate means they can be recycled more effectively and are worth more when sold for recycling.

 Who is paying for these changes?

-The government is providing extra funding to help councils set up the new recycling and food waste services.
+The Government is providing some extra funding to help councils set up new recycling and food waste collection services.

-It’s also introducing new rules that make packaging producers responsible for the cost of dealing with the materials they put on shop shelves.
+They are also introducing new rules that will make the producers of the packaging financially responsible for the materials they put onto shop shelves.

-This means that in future producers will help pay for recycling collections, reducing the cost to the taxpayer.
+Therefore, in the future, packaging producers will help pay towards waste and recycling collections, reducing the cost to the taxpayer.

 What if I already compost my food waste?